 A defining feature of Fact-Based Modelling and ORM is that models may be easily converted to Relational Models, Class Models or Property Graph Schemas.

 The natural language extrapolation of models in business language sentences allows stakeholders to easily understand and validate the model.

 Glossary View of Your Enterprise Data Model

-Employing Fact-Based Modelling in your organisation comes with considerable benefits.
-Consider Boston Online, our cloud/intranet-based conceptual modelling tool and where a glossary of your enterprise data structure is available to staff, in natural language, and through any web browser.
+A glossary of your enterprise data structure is available to staff, in natural language, through any web browser with Boston Enterprise.